 The DAP-CORONA RCT study proposes early prophylactic intervention with an existing generic molecule among non-hospitalized, SARS-CoV-2 (novel coronavirus) positive individuals at high-risk for COVID-19 complications (elderly and adults with comorbidities) manifesting COVID-19 symptoms.
 This generic molecule is approved for many other indications.
 The purpose of the study is to assess whether this early intervention with the study-drug is effective against complications that may arise in the infected high risk patients with COVID-19 symptoms and specifically, whether it will reduce the need for hospitalization in this patient group.

 The intervention has been approved for use in this research study by Health Canada or the US-FDA and this study is the first randomized controlled trial to inform use of this intervention for treatment for COVID-19.

-Up to 2,100 volunteers meeting the eligibility criteria will participate in the study, which is coordinated by a team of clinical MD/PhD specialists at a total of six study sites, two in Canada (Quebec and Ontario) and four in the United States (Arizona, California, Florida and Pennsylvania).
+Up to 3 000 volunteers meeting the eligibility criteria will participate in the study, which is coordinated by a team of clinical MD/PhD specialists at a total of eight study sites, two in Canada (Quebec and Ontario) and six across the United States (Arizona, California, Florida and Pennsylvania).

 Eligible participants will be randomized to receive intervention or placebo for a duration of 21 days and will be closely (remotely) monitored for COVID-19 symptoms and treatment side-effects for a total duration of 28 days.
 Participants will also be supported throughout their participation by the study team and the team will be readily accessible to the participants during this period through virtual visits/calls.